adiabvs/loyaltymanagement/BRAND_CUSTOMER_MAPPING.md

 The `getPromotions` endpoint:
 1. Gets customer's phone number
-2. Extracts username (explicit or last 10 digits)
+2. **ALWAYS extracts last 10 digits** from customer phone number
-3. Queries brands with matching username
-4. Also matches by phone number as fallback
+3. **PRIMARY METHOD:** Finds all brands and matches by last 10 digits of phone number
+4. Also includes brands from visit history
+5. Also includes manually associated brands
-5. Returns campaigns from all matched brands
+6. Returns campaigns from all matched brands

+**Key Point:** The system ALWAYS uses the last 10 digits of phone numbers as the primary method for brand association.

 ### Brand Scanner